ZenithVal/OSCLeash/README.md

 <img src="https://cdn.discordapp.com/attachments/606734710328000532/1011420984303165500/Example_Gif.gif" title="" alt="Function Example" width="502">
 4 Contacts (Blue) surround a object with an aim constraint and a contact at the tip.
 (Yellow) <br/>

-Based on where the constraint is aimed, it will give us 4 Values. <br/>
+Based on where the constraint is aimed, it will give us 4 values. <br/>

 If it was pointing 1-South-East we would get...